Buck's Head Inn

 In 1848 he was back in Maitland and applied for the publican's licence in May that year.
 This application was however refused by the Bench.
 (W.P.
 Wall was granted a Conditional Pardon in October 1849 and in November of that year he advertised two brick cottages in Charles Street for sale as he was leaving for the California gold fields.
 His infant son William aged 2 years 9 months died of cholera in San Francisco).

-Jane Carpenter held the license for the Buck Head Inn
+Jane Carpenter held the licence for the Buck Head Inn in 1859.

 The old building of the Buck's Head Inn was still standing in 1918.
 In an article in the Newcastle Morning Herald regarding High Street West Maitland the Buck's Inn was mentioned....Another old building opposite the post office was, as far back as 1846, the Buck's Head Inn.
 The majority of the old places could well be razed to the ground to permit of better and more up to date buildings.